“Western societies are putting doubts in our heads. Now I pass on my knowledge and skills to other parents and cheer them along!” – Stephanie Beucher

-My passions include neuroscience, anthropology, and evolution psychology.
-I like to understand who we are and why we behave the way we do, we must look beyond the first days of life: who we will become starts in the womb and life experiences, from early on, and therefore are the building blocks to who we become!
+My passions include neuroscience, anthropology, and evolutionary psychology.
+I like to understand who we are and why we behave the way we do, we must look beyond the first days of life: who we will become stars in the womb and life experiences, from early on, and therefore are the building blocks to who we become!

 I believe we would resolve a lot of issues if we were paying more attention to those around us, in particular our kids, if we were listening to them better.
 My favourite quote from the Daila Lama has become my motto:

 “When you talk, you are only repeating what you already know.
 But if you listen, you may learn something new.” – Daila Lama

 As always we like to end our interviews on…A BoxHuman is an empowered individual.
 They will not be defined by society’s labels.
 They show the better qualities of humankind, such as strength, kindness, and inspiration.
 Can you please tell us what makes you a BoxHuman?